A

 • This body has the power to warn and stop and censor any editor’s or

-Journalist’s work who flouts the standard of journalistic ethics and public
+Journalist’s work who flouts the standard of journalistic ethics and

 Texts.